How to Stop Caring What Others Think

 Have you ever wondered why we care so much about what other people think of us?
 Have you ever wondered why you let people you don’t even know have so much influence over your life?
 For some, this problem can be life crippling.
 It can become an obsession.
-This is a topic that has perplexed me in the past, so I researched it and have an article laid out below which goes over why we do this, why it’s insane, why you shouldn’t do this, and how to make some big shifts in your life starting today that will set you on the path to being free from the opinions of others.
+This article covers why we do this, why it’s insane, and how to make some big shifts in your life that will set you on the path to being free from the opinions of others.

 It’s human nature to care what other people think of us.
 We wonder what people will think of our clothes, body, hair style, profile pic, car, presentation, voice, etc. It’s become this weird obsession in our society because we are always trying to impress everyone else.
 Not only are we being fake and ignoring our own inner voice by saying things we don’t really believe, but we are also buying things we can’t afford to impress people we don’t even like.
-You might not even be fully aware that the actions you are taking are happening in order to impress someone else.
+You might not even be fully aware that you’re doing this.

 So, how do you get there?
 As with anything, the first thing you need to understand is why this is happening to you in the first place.

 It starts as a child.
 This video show’s just how responsive we are to other people’s reactions from an early age.
 The emotions, actions, and reactions of those around us deeply influence our own from the very beginning of our lives, and they will continue to control us unless we do something about it.